This (computer programming): C#

 The keyword this in C# works the same way as in Java, for reference types.
 However, within C# value types, this has quite different semantics, being similar to an ordinary mutable variable reference, and can even occur on the left side of an assignment.

 One use of this in C# is to allow reference to an outer field variable within a method that contains a local variable that has the same name.
-In such a situation, for example, the statement var n = localAndFieldname; within the method will assign the type and value of the local variable localAndFieldname to n, whereas the statement var n = this.localAndFieldname; will assign the type and value of the outer field variable to n.
+In such a situation, for example, the statement string n = localAndFieldname; within the method will assign the type and value of the local variable localAndFieldname to n, whereas the statement string n = this.localAndFieldname; will assign the type and value of the outer field variable to n.

 D

 In D this in a class, struct, or union method refers to an immutable reference of the instance of the enclosing aggregate.
 Classes are reference types, and structs and unions are value types.
-In the first version of D, the keyword this is used as a pointer to the instance of the object the method is bound to, while in D2 it has the character of an implicit ref function argument.
+In the first version of D, the keyword this is used as a pointer to the instance of the object the method is bound to, while in D2 it has the character of an implicit ref (call by reference) function argument.